EOS-IT/pact-jvm-provider-spring-mockmvc/README.md

 * `requestCallback(Consumer<? super MockHttpServletRequestBuilder> requestCallback)` - The request can be modified before it is executed.
 * `responseCallback(Consumer<? super ResultActions> responseCallback)` - Get access to the response before it is validated.
 * `addResultMatchers(ResultMatcher... resultMatchers)` - Provide some additional `ResultMatcher` that will be validated against the response.
+* `interactionDescription(String description)` - If not already specified by the `@InteractionDescription` annotation on the test method it can be directly set with this method.
+The value set here has precedence over the value from the annotation.

 Configurations that are common for all tests within a test class (mostly at least the `mockMvc` configuration) can be put to a Before-Method: